polywrap/documentation/docs/developers/create-as-web3api.md

 ## **Getting started**

-You can begin create the project folder by using the following command.
+Let's begin creating the project folder by using the following command.

 ```
 npx w3 create api assemblyscript <project-name>